Step 1. Start YB-Masters

 When creating a YugabyteDB universe, the first step is to bring up sufficient YB-Masters (as many as the replication factor) with each being told about the others.
 These YB-Masters initialize themselves with a unique UUID, learn about each other and perform a leader election.
 At the end of this step, one of the masters establishes itself as the leader.

 Step 2.
 Start YB-TServers

 The next step is to start as many YB-TServers as there are nodes, with the master addresses being passed to them on startup.
 They start heart-beating to the masters, communicating the fact that they are alive.
 The heartbeats also communicate the tablets the YB-TServers are currently hosting and their load, but no tablets would exist in the system yet.

-Let us illustrate this with our usual example of creating a 4-node YugaByte universe with a replication factor of 3.
-In order to do so, first the three masters are started in the create mode instructing them to that this is a brand new universe create.
+Let us illustrate this with our usual example of creating a 4-node YugabyteDB universe with a replication factor of 3.
+First the three masters are started in create mode.
 This is done explicitly to prevent accidental errors in creating a universe while it is already running.